-- (a) Use regulations.
-The following use regulations apply in Tract III: - (1) Except as otherwise provided in Paragraph (2), the only uses permitted are those permitted in the MU-2 district. - (2) The "bar, lounge, or tavern" use is prohibited. - (3) That portion of City Block 5623 bounded by Berkshire Lane on the north, Kate Street on the east, Luther Lane on the south, and Westchester Drive on the west is limited to parking uses only. - (4) When a special events permit has been issued under Chapter 42A of the Dallas City Code, outside sales and display of merchandise in conjunction with that special event may occur in any area authorized by the permit.
-Otherwise: - (A) the "outside sales" main and accessory uses are prohibited; and - (B) accessory outside display of merchandise is subject to the following restrictions:
+(a) Use regulations.
+The following use regulations apply in Tract III:

+- (1) Except as otherwise provided in Paragraph (2), the only uses permitted are those permitted in the MU-2 district. - (2) The "bar, lounge, or tavern" use is prohibited. - (3) That portion of City Block 5623 bounded by Berkshire Lane on the north, Kate Street on the east, Luther Lane on the south, and Westchester Drive on the west is limited to parking uses only. - (4) When a special events permit has been issued under Chapter 42A of the Dallas City Code, outside sales and display of merchandise in conjunction with that special event may occur in any area authorized by the permit.
+Otherwise: - (A) the "outside sales" main and accessory uses are prohibited; and - (B) accessory outside display of merchandise is subject to the following

 - (i) All merchandise displayed must be located within 10 feet of a building facade of the business making the display. - (ii) No merchandise may be displayed in that portion of a street or alley improved, designed, or ordinarily used for vehicular travel, or on a parking space located on a public street or alley. - (iii) If merchandise is placed on a sidewalk, the sidewalk must have a minimum unobstructed width of five feet at all times. - (5) In Subarea A, a minimum of 40,000 square feet of ground floor building area must be reserved for street activating uses facing a public right-of-way.
 Any ground floor building area facing Westchester Drive must be reserved for street activating uses.
-Main uses located on the e ground 1 loor must have direc t access from the s sidewalk or pa vement immedi iately adjacent to t ne sidewa lk. - adjacent to th e sidew aik. (b) apply in Tract lot, and space r regulations.
-The following yard, lot, and space regulations (1) Front y /ard . front yard is: (A) Except ot as otherwise provided in Subparagraph (B), the minimum and (i) 15 feet where adjacent to Northwest Highway or Preston Road; (ii) no minimum in all other cases.
-Highwa y or Pre eet in he ston Ro Iditional 20-foot "urban form" front yard setback is required neight if the building is on a lot whose front yard is adjacent oad.
-The additional setback is only required for that portion height.
-MU-2 district.
-(2) Side a those nd rear for the r yards.
-Minimum side and rear yards are the same as (3) Floor a 2.0. area rati tio.
-Except as provided below, maximum floor area ratio is are met, in Suratio of 1.0. barea A , the m a In Subarea A, If the provisions of Section 51P-314.112.2.
-In floor area ratio is 4.5, with a minimum residential floor area (4) Height : portion of a s Reside er 26 fe lential proximity slope.
-Except as provided below, if any feet in height, that portion may not be located above a through the s the slope, whi - t not to Structures listed in Section 51A-4.408(a)(2) may project be exceed the maximum structure height, or 12 feet above maximum of 1 2 feet a bove th In Subarea A, the following structures may project a imum structure height:
+Main uses located on the ground floor must have direct access from the sidewalk or pavement immediately adjacent to the sidewalk. - (b) Yard, lot, and space regulations.
+The following yard, lot, and space regulations apply in Tract III: - (1) Front yard. - (A) Except as otherwise provided in Subparagraph (B), the minimum front yard is: - (i) 15 feet where adjacent to Northwest Highway or Preston Road: